mmalik17/Rakamin-Capstone-Project/README.md

 # PROJECT OVERVIEW
-- Build machine learning model that can predict the customer response of the marketing campaign
+Build machine learning model that can predict the customer response of the marketing campaign
 - The dataset source is from Kaggle : https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign
-- The complete explanation about this project is available on PDF file
+- The complete explanation about this project is available on PDF file: https://github.com/mmalik17/Rakamin-Capstone-Project/blob/main/Project%20Presentation.pdf
+- The complete Phyton code is available in this notebook link: https://github.com/mmalik17/Rakamin-Capstone-Project/blob/main/Python_code.ipynb

 # <b> Requirement for running the code </b>
 Library needed to be installed: <br>